 Vegan Pumpkin Chocolate Chip CookiesPRINT PIN RATE

-- Add flour, vanilla, baking soda, salt, cinnamon, and nutmeg and blend until combined.
+- Add flour, baking soda, salt, and pumpkin pie spice and blend until combined.

 - Fold in chocolate chips and use a large cookie scoop or heaping tablespoon to spread out cookies on a large lined baking sheet.

-- Bake for 16-18 minutes, until they just start to brown on top.
-Sprinkle with more salt, and let cool completely before enjoying.
+- Bake for 10-12 minutes, until they just start to brown on top.
+Sprinkle with more salt and let cool completely before enjoying.

 - Cookie monsters are always happy at my house with this delicious selection of my best cookie recipes to choose from!
 Nom nom nom!